jenwin/Fraud-Risk-Analysis-Visualization/README.md

    - Train fraud detection models on `TRANSFER` and `CASH OUT` transaction types.
    - Add and enforce verification steps for `TRANSFER` and `CASH OUT` transaction types for new accounts or shortly after transfers.

+## How to Start Project with Python
+1. Clone or Download.
+2. Run  `python model.py` from the root directory.

 ## Author
 Jennifer Nguyen